 # TimeoutStartSec=90

-# Edit the FULL unit file (replaces the entire file)
+# Edit the FULL unit file (copies and replaces the entire original)

 sudo systemctl edit --full nginx.service